 Homes that have been converted to other uses, half way houses, residential homes and houses in multiple occupation are subject to fire safety legislation.
-All domestic property when built were subjected to the building regulations.
+When built, all domestic properties are subjected to the building regulations.
 Part B and certain codes of practice deal with all fire safety measures.
 There is an approved document explaining how the builder can achieve the requirements stated in part B but as soon as it is built the responsibility for fire safety falls on the head of the household.

 The following is a list of priority considerations :-

-- A fire escape plan should be the fist consideration combined with smoke alarms.
+- A fire escape plan should be the first consideration combined with smoke alarms.